Baldwin Wisconsin Idea Project Grants

 Initial Proposal Submission Process

-Step 3: Submit an initial proposal by September 30, 2023, via the online proposal system using your NetID and password.
-Once logged into the system, click on “Submit a Proposal” in the menu bar and then select “Baldwin Grant initial proposal, 2023-24.”
+Step 2: Submit an initial proposal by September 30, 2024, via the online proposal system using your NetID and password.
+Once logged into the system, click on “Submit a Proposal” in the menu bar and then select “Reilly-Baldwin Initial Project Grant Proposal, 2024-25.”

 Proposals must include a brief project title, proposal abstract and required proposal information.
 All proposal components must be submitted online.

-Step 4: Applicants must submit initial proposals to their department chair or unit director via the online proposal system for approval.
-If an applicant’s unit is not departmentalized (e.g., School of Nursing), the initial proposal must be submitted directly to the dean’s office.
-For initial proposals that require a department chair’s approval, the deadline by which department chairs must review initial proposals is October 9, 2023.
+Step 3: Submitted proposals will be routed to your department chair or unit director for approval via the online proposal system.
+The deadline for approval by the department chair/unit director is October 7, 2024.
+If an applicant’s unit is not departmentalized (e.g., Law, Nursing, Pharmacy), the proposal will be submitted directly to the dean’s office.
+The deadline for dean’s office approval is October 14, 2024.

-Step 5: Once approved by the department chair or unit director, initial proposals must be routed, via the online proposal system, to the designated dean for approval.
-The approval deadline at the dean level is October 16, 2023.
 Applicants should check the approval status of their proposals in the online system.
-Applicants are responsible for securing approval of their initial proposals by their department chairs/unit directors and deans.
+Applicants are responsible for securing approval of their proposals by their department chairs/unit directors and deans.

-Step 6: Receive notification of initial proposal status.
-Target notification date is mid December 2023.
+Step 5: Receive notification of initial proposal status.
+Target notification date is mid-December 2024.

-Please direct questions regarding the submission process to reilly-baldwin@provost.wisc.edu).
+For questions regarding the submission process, contact reilly-baldwin@provost.wisc.edu).

 Initial Proposal Narrative Guidelines